 Introduction

-The rapid loss of the Arctic sea ice over the past four decades has been an alarming phenomenon that points to drastic global warming, a serious challenge that calls for collective actions by the entire humankind.
-To accurately predict the Arctic sea ice evolution, which helps prepare for the subsequent environmental and economic impact, therefore has become an urgent task for researchers across many disciplines.
-The fact that the year 2023 has witnessed the most sizzling summer on record and the hottest year in history [1] adds even greater severity to such urgency.
-As an endeavor to fulfill this task, we innovate upon the classical Ising Model in statistical physics.
+Rapid loss of the Arctic sea ice observed over the past four decades, a strong indicator of global warming, poses serious challenges to the earth.To accurately predict the Arctic sea ice evolution, which helps prepare for the subsequent environmental and economic impact, therefore has become an urgent task for researchers across many disciplines.
+The fact that the year 2023 has recorded the hottest year in history [1] adds even greater severity to such urgency.
+As an endeavor to fulfill this task, we innovate upon the classical Ising model in statistical physics.
 Our study delivers excellent match between model simulations and actual observations, which demonstrates the power of classical physics models in climate change research and presents ample possibilities to further enhance the modeling of the Arctic sea ice dynamics.

 Ising model